 My first video ever was May 12, 2018.
 It’s excerpted from a sci-fi story I wrote.
 And about 4-minutes long.
 My son, Levi, and my brother, Brad, both creative people I trusted, told me it was awful and misguided.
 I used a synthetic robot voice for two voice talents, a male and a female character.
 Brad and Levi thought that was a terrible compromise.
 It was difficult to make because I didn’t know what I was doing.
-I jumped into the deep in.
+I jumped into the deep end.

 Because of their negative reaction, it discouraged me so much, I didn’t make another video until May 1, 2019.
 A whole year of avoidance.
 That video was about a cryptic poem I wrote in 1990.
 I was about my childhood abuse and my parent’s secrets.
-That was 9 minutes long and had robot voice talent and my voiceover at the end. it didn’t matter if no one ever watched it.
+That was 9 minutes long and had robot voice talent and my voiceover at the end.
+It didn’t matter if no one ever watched it.
 It was about healing and tapping into the subconscious mind.

-I then did another video poem about a month later, “Don’t call me dear.”
+I then did another video poem about a month later, “Don’t call me Dear.”
 Another old poem revived.
 Since then I made at least 1 video per week.

 How did I do it?

 I said, “I’m not going to produce beautiful poetry.
 I am going to produce one poor-quality, low-fidelity video every week.
 I’m going to embrace mediocrity.
 I won’t go back and edit after publication.
 I’m going to crank them out.”